-Population Reference Bureau (PRB) and the African Institute for Development Policy (AFIDEP) jointly administer the annual Policy Communication Fellows Program through the PACE project.
+Population Reference Bureau (PRB) and the African Institute for Development Policy (AFIDEP) jointly administer the annual Policy Communication Fellows Program in East Africa through the PACE project.
+In West Africa, PACE debuted its Policy Communication Fellows Program in French in October 2020, in collaboration with the Ouagadougou Partnership Coordination Unit (OPCU).

 It is open to individuals from developing countries currently enrolled in academic institutions pursuing doctoral programs and who are between their 3rd and 5th year of studies.
 Developing-country applicants may be in any field of study, but their research focus must be related to one or more of the following: